TexShare Databases Authorized Access

-Patrons of these member libraries may access TexShare resources at the library and through remote access.
-TSLAC contracts with content providers specify the authorized users for each type of TexShare member institution.
 Standard TSLAC Terms and Conditions for TexShare and TexQuest electronic resources, including the list of authorized users by type of institution, are available for download.
 Libraries should be aware that vendor-specific changes to the Terms and Conditions may exist in the full contract.
-Restrictions on interlibrary loan and other uses may exist in the full contract; most restrictions of this type are also clearly marked in the item-level metadata in the resource itself.
+Restrictions on interlibrary loan and other uses may also exist; most restrictions of this type are also clearly marked in the item-level metadata in the resource itself.

 K-12 libraries (public or private) are not members of the TexShare Consortium and are not eligible to participate in the TexShare electronic resources program.
 As a result, school libraries are not authorized to provide access to TexShare resources.
 Public K-12 libraries and open enrollment charter schools may participate in TSLAC's TexQuest electronic resource program: www.texquest.net.